apache/shardingsphere/document/current/content/manual/sharding-jdbc/configuration/config-yaml.en.md

   zookeeper: #Zookeeper configuration
     serverLists: #Zookeeper servers list, multiple split as comma.
 Example: host1:2181,host2:2181
     namespace: #Namespace of zookeeper
+    digest: #Digest for zookeeper.
+Default is not need digest.
+    operationTimeoutMilliseconds: #Operation timeout time in milliseconds, default value is no timeout
+    maxRetries: #Max number of times to retry, default value is 3
-    baseSleepTimeMilliseconds: #Initial milliseconds of waiting for retry, default value is 1000 milliseconds
+    retryIntervalMilliseconds: #Time interval in milliseconds on each retry, default value is 1000 milliseconds
-    maxSleepTimeMilliseconds: #Maximum milliseconds of waiting for retry, default value is 3000 milliseconds
+    timeToLiveSeconds: #Time to live in seconds of ephemeral keys, default value is 60 seconds
-    maxRetries: #Max retries times if connect failure, default value is 3
-    sessionTimeoutMilliseconds: #Session timeout milliseconds, default is 60000 milliseconds
-    connectionTimeoutMilliseconds: #Connection timeout milliseconds, default is 15000 milliseconds
-    digest: #Connection digest
 ```

 ### Orchestration by Etcd